-In our opinion, the financial statements:

-- give a true and fair view of the financial position of the Company as at 30 April 2016, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Companies Act, Cap.
-386 of the Laws of Malta.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 30 April 2017, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU ("IFRSs") and the Companies Act, Cap.
+386 of the Laws of Malta (the "Companies Act").